Inflation in light of ACT/SPT: A new perspective from Weyl gravity

-Moreover, in the $\phi^2\hat R+\hat R^2$ model, the coupling of $\Phi$ and $\overline w_\mu$ generates $\Phi\overline w_\mu\overline w^\mu$ at the leading-order due to the non-zero vacuum expectation value of $\Phi$.
-This term allows inflaton to decay spontaneously into $\overline w_\mu$, which would result in excessive dark radiation if the reheating temperature is relatively low.
+Moreover, in the $\phi^2\hat R+\hat R^2$ model, the coupling of $\Phi$ and $\overline w_\mu$ generates $\Phi\overline w_\mu\overline w^\mu$ at the leading order due to the nonzero vacuum expectation value of $\Phi$.
+This term allows the inflaton to decay spontaneously into $\overline w_\mu$, which would result in excessive dark radiation if the reheating temperature is relatively low.
 In contrast, for models in this work, the leading-order coupling takes the form $\Phi^2\overline w_\mu\overline w^\mu$, which forbids such spontaneous decays, thereby avoiding the overproduction of dark radiation.
-A detailed analysis of these issues will be presented in future work.

 {\it Conclusion} — In this work, we demonstrate a viable scenario that inflation arises from the higher-order curvature extensions, especially the divergence-suppressed extensions with exponential forms, on the basis of the Weyl scale-invariant $\hat R^2$ model.
-In these models, a "pit" is developed on the cosmological constant potential in the Einstein frame, thereby deviating the scalar perturbation spectrum from exact scale invariance.
+In these models, the $\hat R^2$-induced cosmological constant serves as the origin of scale invariance for the scalar perturbation spectrum, while the higher-order curvatures bring about the observed slight deviation.
 Remarkably, such deviations align perfectly with the latest CMB observations across a broad parameter range.
-At the leading-order, the spectral index is given by $n_s\simeq1-3/(2N)$ or $n_s\simeq1-5/(3N)$ for various models, which lies comfortably within the 95\% confidence interval reported by ACT/SPT.
+At the leading order, the spectral index is given by $n_s\simeq1-3/(2N)$ or $n_s\simeq1-5/(3N)$ for various models, which lies comfortably within the 95\% confidence interval reported by ACT/SPT.
 Consequently, a scale-invariant inflationary framework naturally explains the observed nearly scale-invariant spectrum, implying an enduring cosmic echo of the primordial symmetry.